Equation#

 objective variable would change if the equation level were moved one unit.

-starting values.
+to specify starting values.
 In addition, they serve for scaling purposes and for reporting

 after a model was solved.
 Here the attributes are not accessed via the Python